 Act 95 of 2016 modified the provisions of Act 399.
 Investment gains are first allocated to the OAB and EAAB, without re-amortization, up to the \$200 million threshold amounts, indexed beginning June 30, 2016.
 By not reamortizing, the gains applied to these schedules result in earlier pay-off of these schedules.
-The full investment gain remaining after the allocation to the OAB and EAAB is amortized as an investment experience gain and any gains credited to the Experience Account are amortized as an offsetting loss over a ten-vear period.
-Amortization of change in liability due to investment and other experience gains and losses and method changes will reduce from 30 years to 20 years upon attainment of a 70% funded ratio.
+The full investment gain remaining after the allocation to the OAB and EAAB is amortized as an investment experience gain and any gains credited to the Experience Account are amortized as an offsetting loss over a ten-year period.
+Amortization of change in liability due to investment and other experience gains and losses and method changes reduced from 30 years to 20 years upon attainment of a 70% funded ratio.
 The OAB was re-amortized with level-dollar payments to 2029 on June 30, 2021, since the resulting payment was less than the amount otherwise due.
 While the System is less than 80% funded, the net remaining liability of the OAB and EAAB are re-amortized after application of the "threshold allocations" in fiscal year 2024/2025 and in every fifth fiscal year thereafter.
-After attaining a funded ratio of 80%, the OAB and EAAB will be re-amortized following allocations of "threshold allocations" or contribution variance surpluses.
+After attaining a funded ratio of 80%, the OAB and EAAB will be re-amortized following allocations of investment gain "threshold allocations" and the EAAB will be re-amortized after allocations of contribution variance surpluses.
 Act 399 extended the application of the threshold after the OAB and EAAB are paid off and provides for the allocation of funds.